 As of that date, less than three months after the effective date of the Plan of Adjustment, DGRS successfully implemented the vast majority of benefit changes required by the plan, including the ISF Program coordinated in conjunction with the Michigan Department of Treasury.
 DGRS continues to implement the Plan of Adjustment with ongoing compliance and additional reporting requirements by the Board and the Investment Committee, annual review of benefit levels, and essentially provides for a 40-year plan to close the DGRS Legacy Component II underfunded liability.
 ASF Recoupment, in particular, is a notable facet of the Plan of Adjustment that will continue to be implemented as members apply for Component II pension benefits over time.
-DGRS met its obligations in fiscal year 2016 concerning implementation of the Plan of Adjustment.
+DGRS met its obligations in fiscal year 2016 concerning implementation of the Plan of Adjustment, and continued compliance in fiscal year 2017.